Jeff Fisher: Playing career

 Fisher went on to start for the USC Trojans, under coach John Robinson.
 During his collegiate career (1977–80), Fisher played alongside such defensive stars as Ronnie Lott, Dennis Smith, and Joey Browner.
 Fisher's USC teammates also included star center Bruce Matthews, whom he would later coach with the Oilers and Titans.
 Fisher and the Trojans won a national championship during the 1978 season, and in 1980, he was honored as a Pac-10 All-Academic selection.

-Fisher was drafted in the seventh round of the 1981 NFL draft by the Chicago Bears.
+Fisher was drafted 177th overall in the seventh round of the 1981 NFL draft by the Chicago Bears.
 He appeared in 49 games as a cornerback and return specialist in his five seasons with the Bears.

 Fisher had a key performance in the Bears' 1981 Week 14 contest against the Minnesota Vikings.
 Entering the game, the 7–6 Vikings were fighting for the NFC Central title while the Bears were 3–10.
 In the fourth quarter, Fisher made a leaping interception at the line of scrimmage and then clinched Chicago's win by recovering a free kick after an intentional safety by the Bears, sealing a 10–9 win.

 In 1983, Fisher suffered a broken leg on a punt return when he was tackled by then Philadelphia Eagles linebacker Bill Cowher.
 Coincidentally, the two would become rivals as head coaches beginning in the AFC Central in 1995; Fisher's Oilers/Titans squads had an 11–7 record against Cowher's Pittsburgh Steelers.
 In 1984, Fisher set a Bears franchise record with eight punt returns in a single game against the Detroit Lions, helping him tie Lew Barnes's club record of 57 returns in a single season.
 Fisher earned a Super Bowl ring after Chicago's 1985 Super Bowl season, despite spending the year on injured reserve with an ankle injury that prematurely ended his playing career.
 Fisher stayed with the Bears as a defensive assistant while on injured reserve for the season.